|Awarding Agency Name

 Successful applicants agree to provide program services as described throughout this Funding Notice.

-Start Date: Applicants must be in a position to begin offering services on July 1, 2022.
+Start Date: Applicants must be in a position to begin offering services on July 1, 2023, or within 30 days of award notice.

 - Technology: Agencies awarded funds through this funding notice should have a computer that meets the following minimum specifications for the purpose of utilizing any required IDHS web-based reporting system and the receipt/submission of electronic program and fiscal information: